rchouinard/phpass/README.md

 How does it work?
 -----------------

 Multiple methods of generating secure password hashes are implemented in the library.
 The quick version is that it uses [bcrypt](http://en.wikipedia.org/wiki/Bcrypt), and may be combined with [HMAC](http://en.wikipedia.org/wiki/Hmac).
+Support for the popular [PBKDF2](http://en.wikipedia.org/wiki/PBKDF2) with HMAC-SHA2 hashing is also provided.

 The longer version is that the library may be configured to use a variety of adapters to generate the hash string.
 While most applications will want to use the Blowfish adapter, it is also possible to generate Extended DES or MD5-based salted passwords (compatible with phpBB).
 All included adapters support [key stretching](http://en.wikipedia.org/wiki/Key_stretching), and will generate random, unique salt values.
 Developers may also create their own adapters for custom hashing methods.